 THE GLITCH WORKS 1: spacebending:

-Distorted Images of Chance in this case signifies or amplifies the fiction/distortion/mildly specious nature of all documentary films in relation to an 'actual' truth.
-Here the viewing apparatus itself indicates a trail : the temporary nature, the one dimensionality of characters in a documentary, abstracting and meshing the image to the point of complete abstraction.
+The viewing apparatus itself indicates a trail : the temporary nature, the breaking down of the image and the characters within them..glitching and meshing the image to the point of complete abstraction.

 TRAVEL PHOTOGRAPHY / PHOTO ESSAYS : 2009

 RITES OF URBAN DISCONTENT: A photo essay on Squatters in Barcelona, Spain.

 Author Robert Neuwirth suggests that there are one billion squatters globally, that is, about one in every seven people on the planet.
 Yet, squatting is largely absent from policy and academic debate and is rarely conceptualized, as a problem, as a symptom, or as a social or housing movement.